wing5wong/artisan-whs-static/source/_news/2019-11-25_whanganui-sports-awards-2019.md

-"Like 2007-8, I was at Stellar \[bar], regular Saturday night, and I saw Kyle Gallacher.
+"Like 2007-8, I was at Stellar \[bar], regular Saturday night, and I saw **Kyle Gallacher** (ex WHS student).
 You all know Kyle, 6ft 9, big white boy," referring to the former NZ kickboxing champion and trainer.